-Additionally, verify the machine where you are running the console meets the Carbonite Replication Console requirements on page 16, and review the Mirroring and replication capabilities on page 9 to understand the type of data that Carbonite Move protects.
+Additionally, verify the machine where you are running the console meets the Double-Take Console requirements on page 16, and review the Mirroring and replication capabilities on page 9 to understand the type of data that Double-Take protects.

-- Operating system-The source server can be a physical or virtual server running any of the following operating system editions. - Windows 2008 R2 Service Pack 1 or later - Windows 2012 or Windows 2012 R2 - Windows 2016 - Full server migration does not support Windows 2016. - Windows 2016 support is for the primary operating system features available in Windows 2012.
-New operating system features specific to Windows 2016, such as Nano Server, Windows Containers, and so on, are not supported. - File system-Carbonite Move supports the NTFS file system.
+- Operating system-The source server can be a physical or virtual server running any of the following operating system editions. - Windows 2008 R2 Service Pack 1 or later with the following editions: Datacenter, Enterprise (i386, x64), Standard (i386, x64), Essential Business Server, Web Server, Foundation Server, Small Business Server (including SBS 2011), or Storage Server Edition - Windows 2012 or Windows 2012 R2 with the following editions: Datacenter, Standard, Essentials, or Foundation Edition - File system-Double-Take supports the NTFS file system.
 FAT, FAT32, and ReFS are not supported.
-For detailed information on other file system capabilities, see Mirroring and replication capabilities on page 9. - System memory-The minimum system memory on each server is 1 GB. - Disk space for program files-This is the amount of disk space needed for the Carbonite Move program files.
+For detailed information on other file system capabilities, see Mirroring and replication capabilities on page 9. - System memory-The minimum system memory on each server is 1 GB. - Disk space for program files-This is the amount of disk space needed for the Double-Take program files.
 The amount depends on your operating system version and ranges from 350-500 MB.